RAN Slicing Performance Trade-offs: Timing versus Throughput Requirements: System model

 \section{System model}

+We consider an uplink scenario with a set of users $\mathcal{U}$ transmitting data to a \gls{bs} through an \gls{ofdma} system whose time-frequency resources are divided into time slots and bandwidth parts as in 5G \gls{nr}~\cite{3GPP38211}.
+A bandwidth part is defined as a set of contiguous resource blocks in the frequency domain.
+We consider the case where the users transmit up to one packet per time slot, occupying the whole bandwidth part.
+Herein, we consider the case where two heterogeneous users must be allocated resources.
+The options for the \gls{bs} are 1) allocate the users in the same bandwidth part and define how the resources should be shared among them or 2) allocate a different bandwidth part for each of the users using \gls{fdma}.

-We consider a general uplink scenario with a set $\mathcal{U}=\{1,2\}$ containing two users transmitting data to a \gls{bs}.
-A time-slotted multiple access channel is considered, where $\tau$ denotes the duration of each time slot.
-Hence, a specific slot is denoted by the index $t\in\mathbb{Z}$.
-User 1, denoted as $u_1$ or simply 1, is a broadband user following the \gls{embb} model: it is a full-buffer user, i.e., it always has data to transmit and maintains an infinite transmission queue.
-To counteract potential packet losses due to the noise, the broadband user implements a packet-level coding scheme, where blocks of $K$ (source) packets are encoded to generate a \emph{frame} of $N$ coded packets of length $\ell$~bits each.
-The coded packets have a zero probability of linear dependence, which can be achieved, for example, with \gls{mds} codes or with \gls{rlnc} with Galois-field size equal to $\infty$.
+User 1 is a broadband user following the \gls{embb} model~\cite{3GPPTR38913}: it is a full-buffer user, that is, it always has data to transmit, and maintains an infinite transmission queue.
+To counteract potential packet losses due to fading and noise, the broadband user implements a packet-level coding scheme, where blocks of $K$ (source) packets are encoded to generate a \emph{frame} of $N$ coded packets.
+The coded packets are transmitted in the same bandwidth part, one after the other, and have a zero probability of linear dependence, which can be achieved, for example, with \gls{mds} codes.
+Hence, the block of packets is decoded when any $K$ packets from the same frame are received without errors.

-On the other hand, user 2, denoted as $u_2$ or simply 2, is an intermittent user, generating packets in each slot with a relatively low probability $\alpha$ and transmitting each packet once at the next available time slot.
+User 2 is an intermittent user that, with (a relatively low) probability $\alpha$, may generate a short packet at each slot.
+Each generated packet is transmitted just once at the next available time slot.
 User 2 maintains up to $Q$ of the generated packets in a transmission queue.
-If a new packet is generated when the instantaneous length of the queue is $Q$, $u_2$ discards the oldest buffered packet and adds the newly generated one at the end of the queue.
+We denote by $q_t\leq Q$ the length of the queue at time slot $t$.
+If a new packet is generated when $q_t=Q$, user 2 discards the oldest buffered packet and adds the newly generated one at the end of the queue.

-The \gls{bs} is in charge of allocating slots to the users.
-For this, we define the resource allocation set $\mathcal{A}_{t}\subseteq\mathcal{U}$ as the subset of users that can access the channel in slot $t$.
+When both users are allocated to the same bandwidth part, the \gls{bs} must allocate the time slots that are available for the transmission of each of the two users.
+For this, we define the resource allocation set $\mathcal{A}_{t}\subseteq\mathcal{U}$ as the subset of users that can access the bandwidth part at slot $t$.
 We define the following three types of slot allocations. \begin{enumerate} \item\emph{Broadband:} The slot is reserved for the broadband user.
 Hence, $\mathcal{A}_{t}=1$.

-\item\emph{Intermittent:} The intermittent user is allocated the slot and may use it if it has packet(s) in its queue.
+\item\emph{Intermittent:} The slot is reserved for the intermittent user and may use it if it has one or more packets in its queue.
 Hence, $\mathcal{A}_{t}=2$.